PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

          {{uml('C_DIAGRAMS', 'Sequence')}}

          {{need().id}} -> C_DIAGRAMS : uses Sequence Diagram

+   **How it is been in the native datamodel**

+   Finally a `needflow` to show the datamodel represenatation:

    .. needflow::
       :filter: docname == "architecture-examples" and section_name == "How-to referring to Diagrams within a Need"